gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 - Evidence
   - This is the data about the enclave that is produced and signed by it.
     The SGX report would be an example of evidence.
-- Collaterals
+- Endorsements
   - This is additional data that used in the evidence verification process, but is not produced by the enclave.
-An example of collateral would be the quoting enclave's identity, which is for SGX remote attestation and is retrieved from Intel's servers, rather than the enclave.
+An example of an endorsement would be the quoting enclave's identity used in SGX remote attestation, because it is retrieved from Intel's servers, rather than the enclave.
 - Verifier
-  - The verifier is responsible for taking in the evidence and collateral and deciding if the enclave is trustworthy.
+  - The verifier is responsible for taking in the evidence and endorsements and deciding if the enclave is trustworthy.
 - Relying party
   - The relying party is the entity interested in communicating with an